pldbrja/brja-prtreact/README.md

 Aside from Bootstrap's prebuilt classes, this portfolio utilizes the React library Material UI for specific elements such as the error message presented on the contact form.

+Each page is rendered through an individual JS page that is called within the Header component that connects the Nav to the main page.

 ## Errors

-The dropdown menu for mobile is a work in progress and at the moment, the pprtfolio page does not render the projects correctly.
+The dropdown menu for mobile is a work in progress and at the moment, the portfolio page does not render the projects correctly.
+The current work-arounds for these issues were to remove the drop-down mobile links for the time being until a fix is found, and to render each project without the .map function with the data.

-Both of these are errors that will be fixed before the final version.

 ## Usage